 Nomic Judgement (Hukm ‘Adi):

-A judgement that cannot be reached, except by repeated perception.
+A judgement that is reached by observation and repeated experimentation.

 Nomically Impossible (Mustahil ‘Adatan):